kevinpt/vhdl-extras/doc/rst/packages.rst

 `pipelining.vhdl <http://code.google.com/p/vhdl-extras/source/browse/rtl/extras/pipelining.vhdl>`_

 Configurable pipeline registers for use with automated retiming during synthesis.
 This provides a variable length chain of registers that can be placed after a section of combinational logic.
-When your synthesis tool is configured to enable retiming these registers will be dispersed throughought the combinational logic to reduce the worst case delay.
+When your synthesis tool is configured to enable retiming, these registers will be dispersed throughout the combinational logic to reduce the worst case delay.
 You can tweak the pipeline stages with a simple change in a generic to tune your results.

 .. _sizing: